dell/csm-docs/content/docs/replication/release/_index.md

 ### Fixed Issues

-There are no fixed issues at this time.

-### Known Issues
 | Github ID                                     | Description                                                        |
 | --------------------------------------------- | ------------------------------------------------------------------ |
 | [523](https://github.com/dell/csm/issues/523) | **PowerScale:** Artifacts are not properly cleaned after deletion. |

+### Known Issues

+There are no known issues at this time.